sk2/ank_legacy_v2/doc/source/index.rst

 ======================================
 .. image:: images/splash_network.*

+This is the AutoNetkit API documentation.
+For general information about the AutoNetkit project please see `ww.autonetkit.org <http://www.autonetkit.org>`_

 AutoNetkit allows you to create and deploy large-scale emulated networks based on the `Netkit <http://www.netkit.org>`_ emulation platform.

 AutoNetkit is Open-Source and available under a BSD licence.